-Yes, we encourage all students to participate.
-Upper School students and Middle School parents just need to contact the Boarding Office to sign-up for that weekend’s activities.
+All students are encouraged to participate in weekend activities.
+Upper School students and Middle School students must first contact the Boarding Office to register for the scheduled weekend activities.

 What do I wear?

 Students are required to wear uniforms during the academic day.
-These uniforms are purchased through Parker [formerly Buckhead] Uniforms with locations in the Atlanta area.
-Parker Uniforms will also come to the TFS campus during the summer.
+These uniforms are purchased through Parker School Uniforms online or via locations in the Atlanta area.
+Parker Uniforms will also visit TFS campus during the summer.
 Athletic uniforms are provided by the school as a part of tuition.
 After school, students may wear casual clothes provided they meet school dress code requirements.